ben-yeung/ben-b0t/README.md

 * Do note that in order to get discord-buttons integration working smoothly I had to edit WOKCommands Slash Command handler source with this PR:
   * https://github.com/AlexzanderFlores/WOKCommands/pull/108/files
   * This essentially made the WOKCommands handler only parse interactions of type 2 to prevent crashing when using other types of interactions (i.e. `interaction.type == 2`)
+  * A very helpful package I found online was [patch-package](https://www.npmjs.com/package/patch-package) which allows you to edit these npm packages and when pushing to a host such as Heroku patch-package can modify these personal fixes when installing node_modules.

 ## 🧰 Debugging / Notes
 * Note that some commands may use the `quick.db` package.